What is Azure Policy?

 Resources covered by Azure Policy

-Azure Policy evaluates all Azure resources at or below subscription-level, including Arc enabled resources.
 For certain resource providers such as Machine configuration, Azure Kubernetes Service, and Azure Key Vault, there's a deeper integration for managing settings and objects.
-To find out more, see Resource Provider modes.
+To find out more, go to Resource Provider modes.

 Recommendations for managing policies